JasanpreetSidhu/what-should-i-do/README.md

 ## How it works

-Event handler is attached to `Flip the Dice` Buttton that sends a request to the server to retreive a random single task from list of tasks saved on the <a href="https://github.com/JasanpreetSidhu/random-task-selector-backend" target="_blank">server</a> and renders that retreived task from the server on the webpage.
+Event handler is attached to `Flip the Dice` Buttton that sends a request to the server to retreive a random single task from list of tasks saved on the [server](https://github.com/JasanpreetSidhu/random-task-selector-backend) and renders that retreived task from the server on the webpage.

 ## My Path Through Mistakes